 - 1834-1847 Poor Law Commission

 - 1871-1919 Local Government Board

-Parliamentary papers are available online at The National Archives and many libraries and academic institutions.
-You can
+Though not actually held at The National Archives, Parliamentary papers are available online at our building in Kew and many libraries and academic institutions.
+You can:

 - search for papers using the paper number and the year

 - browse by century, year and volume